 - Diarrhea is a common problem caused by antibiotics, which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

 - Inform patient, particularly those with diabetes mellitus that hypoglycemic reactions, such as diaphoresis and tremulousness, along with low blood glucose measurements may occur when treated with linezolid.
-If suchreactions occur, patients should cantact a physician or other health professional for proper treatment.
+If such reactions occur, patients should contact a physician or other health professional for proper treatment

 This monograph has been modified to include the generic and brand name in many instances.